TheLifeProject/DevSiteBouncer/readme.txt

 do try our best to make sure it is as stable as possible and try to address problems as quickly as possible when they come up, but just be aware that there may still be bugs.

-In the event that you DO experience any problems with this software, we would like to hear about it and will do our best to fix the problem.
-You can let us know about bugs by commenting on [our blog](http://truthmedia.com/category/historical-comment-count/ "TruthMedia Plugin Blog")